 With Servebolt you will already have access to PHP error logs.
 Sometimes this isn’t enough and here is where WordPress’ own debug system comes in handy.
-In addition this tool does not only need to be used for debugging, but it can be used to clean up code insuring overall quality for you WordPress site.
+In addition, this tool does not only need to be used for debugging, but it can be used to clean up code ensuring overall quality for your WordPress site.

 Where to find your WP config file

 To enable debugging we first need to edit your wp-config.php file.
 The easiest way to continue would be to log into the server with SSH.
 Here you have the availability to use built-in text editors like

 vim making this a quick and easy process.

 #Navigate to your web root cd ~/public #Edit your wp-config.php file nano wp-config.php